VuceticBranislav/era-modern/README.md

 <!-- About the Project -->
 ## About The Project
 <p align="justify">
-  Project code has been ported from the old Delphi 7 version to the newest Delphi version.
+  Project code has been ported from Delphi 7 version to the newest Delphi version.
 Minimal changes to code are introduced.
 Main purpose of this project is to continue its legacy and provide updated functionalities.
   Original goals and functionalities have been preserved.
 The porting process has been carefully executed to ensure that the project retains its original essence while leveraging the latest features of the new Delphi version.